-In order to support relevant business plans, there is a need to collect initial feedback from customers to:

-- Identify customer priorities for future investment - Understand the extent to which customers feel able to make a decision on these topics - Establish extent to which customers are prepared to potentially pay more in order to facilitate their future investment priorities

-In order to answer these questions, we have undertaken 2 phases of research:
+In order to support relevant business plans, there is a need to collect initial feedback from customers to: - Identify customer priorities for future investment - Understand the extent to which customers feel able to make a decision on these topics - Establish extent to which customers are prepared to potentially pay more in order to facilitate their future investment priorities In order to answer these questions, we have undertaken 2 phases of research:

-A quantitative survey with n=1,000 DCWW / Hafren Dyfrdwy customers, representative of those in Wales

-Our response comprised n=800 online interviews and n=200 CATI (computer assisted telephone interviews), to maximise the opportunity for different customer groups to take part

-Qualitative depth interviews with 30 DCWW customers, to explore in depth the customer rationale for their investment priority choices

-One-to-one interviews via video meetings (60 mins), enabling us to build rapport with respondents and to build in a more informed viewpoint
+A quantitative survey with n=1,000 DCWW / Hafren Dyfrdwy customers, representative of those in Wales Our response comprised n=800 online interviews and n=200 CATI (computer assisted telephone interviews), to maximise the opportunity for different customer groups to take part.
+RECRUITMENT - from a quantitative panel provider using quotas and weighting to ensure a sample representative of DCWW's customer base.
+2 4 Qualitative depth interviews with 30 DCWW customers, to explore in depth the customer rationale for their investment priority choices One-to-one interviews via video meetings (60 mins), enabling us to build rapport with respondents and to build in a more informed viewpoint

+RECRUITMENT - using the Relish freelance recruiter network, we applied a combination of contacting databases of registered/interested participants, snowballing from these contacts and advertising in the local area for interested participants.

 Our quantitative sample was representative of the Welsh population

 Sample demographics

 (Total sample, n=999)

-All were:

-- Aged 18+

-- Responsible for paying water bill

-- Living in DCWW regions

-- Customers of DCWW or HD

-GENDER

-Female: Male: 50%

-AGE

-LOCATION

-Semi rural Rural

-Data is weighted to ensure a match with census / customer data, by:

-- Gender

-- Age band

-- Household income

-- Region

-- PSR status

-HOUSEHOLD INCOME

-PSR STATUS

-WATER PROVIDER

-METER STATUS

-Our qualitative sample included a good cross-section of DCWW customers

-Sample demographics

-(Total sample, n=30)

-All were:

-- Aged 18+

-- Living in DCWW regions

-- Customers of DCWW

-APPROACH

-Hour-long, one-to-one video calls with customers

-GENDER

-x13

-x17

-LIFE STAGE

-4x 18-22 live with parents

-4x Pre-family

-10x Family

-8x Empty nester/retired

-4x Vulnerable

-LOCATION

-RURALITY

-15x Urban/suburban 15x Semi-rural/rural

-HOUSEHOLD INCOME

-Included four who struggle to pay their water bills, otherwise a good spread of income

-WATER PROVIDER

-All DCWW customers

-(No exclusions placed on including HD customers)

-Key insights
+01

+Our qualitative sample included a good cross-section of DCWW customers Sample demographics (Total sample, n=30) 01) APPROACH GENDER LIFE STAGE All were: Aged 18+ Living in DCWW regions Customers of DCWW Hour-long, one-to-one video calls with customers x17 x13 4x 18-22 live with parents 4x Pre-family 10x Family 8x Empty nester/retired 4x Vulnerable LOCATION RURALITY HOUSEHOLD INCOME WATER PROVIDER 5x Clwyd/Gwynedd 5x Powys 5x Dyfed 6x Glamorgan/Gwent 5x Hereford 4x Wrexham 15x Urban/suburban 15x Semi-rural/rural Included four who struggle to pay their water bills, otherwise a good spread of income All DCWW customers (No exclusions placed on including HD customers)

-Customers recognise the need for their water provider to invest more now to head off future issues around infrastructure and climate change.
+Key insights Customers recognise the need for their water provider to invest more now to head off future issues around infrastructure and climate change.
 This research evidences that many are prepared to accept a small annual bill increase to facilitate this